-THE PORT HILLS FOUNDATION, The Cashmere/Port Hills Community & Business Association Awards recognize those who have demonstrated a significant commitment to the Cashmere/Port Hills Christchurch Region.
-The Awards reconnect The Cashmere/Port Hills Christchurch Community to their past, present, and future and it brings Community together with compassion celebrating achievements and wonderful shared memories as One Community.
+THE PORT HILLS FOUNDATION Charitable Trust AWARDS PROGRAMME recognize those who have demonstrated a significant commitment to the Port Hills Recreation Conservation Environment to enrich communities good health and wellbeing throughout our Port Hills, Banks Peninsula Region.
+The Awards reconnect The Port Hills Banks Peninsula Community to our heritage; past, present, and future and it brings Community together with compassion celebrating achievements and wonderful shared memories as One Community.

-In 2018 ~ The Blessings for the Cashmere/Port Hills Community & Business Awards were conducted by National Party MP for the Cashmere/Port Hills MP Nuk Korako and Lady Jennifer Barrer of the Four Winds Estate
+In 2018 ~ The Blessings for the Port Hills Banks Peninsula Community Awards were conducted by National Party MP for the Cashmere/Port Hills MP Nuk Korako and Lady Jennifer Barrer of the Four Winds Estate

 Give Us Grace

 Give us peace, that we might live until our cup is empty.

 Give us food and drink that we may feed our children.

 Give us love and mercy that we may heal the world.

 Give us freedom to be ourselves – safe from radiation, pollution and contamination.

 Give us grace, the power to understand each other on this day, at this time in this place.